Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/TROUBLESHOOTING.md

 ### Connect using an IoT connection string

-Because translating a connection string requires querying the IoT Hub service, the Event Hubs client library cannot use it directly.
+Because translating an IoT connection string requires querying the IoT Hub service, the Event Hubs client library cannot use it directly.
 The [iothubConnectionString.js][iothubconnectionstring] sample describes how to query IoT Hub to translate an IoT connection string into one that can be used with Event Hubs.

 Further reading: